learn-co-curriculum/react-hooks-practice-animal-shelter/README.md

     Based on the pet's `gender`, the component also needs to contain either a male (`♂`) or female (`♀`) symbol.

 2. Should receive an `isAdopted` prop.
 Using this prop, render the correct button in the pet's card; if the pet is adopted, show the disabled button.
-Otherwise,mshow the primary button to adopt the pet.
+Otherwise, show the primary button to adopt the pet.

 3. Should receive an `onAdoptPet` callback prop.
 This callback prop gets called with the pet's `id` when the user clicks the adopt pet button — _not_ when they click the disabled button!